geomagpy/magpy/magpy/gui/README_gui.md

 Please note: this will only work if the provided variation data is also from a XYZ oriented instruments and available in this coordinate system.

-When finally using the analysis button, which will be enabled if sufficient information is provided, a DI analysis will be performed.
-The results will be written to the logging window and can be saved as ASCII txt files.
-The plot panel will show the time series of resulting basevalues.
+When finally using the **Analyze** button, which will be enabled if sufficient information is provided, a DI analysis will be performed.
+The results will be written to the logging window and can be saved as ASCII txt files by using the **Save Log** button.
+The plot panel will show the time series of resulting basevalues if available.
 By default the basevalues baseH, baseD and baseZ will be shown.
+An empty plot will be created if basevalues could not be calculated i.e. no vaild variometer data is available.
+D, I and eventually F however will be available even then und can be selected on the **Data** panel.
-Other parameters like collimation angles are available (4.1.1).
-Details on the DI-flux evaluation method used by MagPy are summarized in the general MagPy README on github, chapter 7.
+Explanations for the shown results and other parameters like collimation angles, as well as further details on the DI-flux evaluation method used by MagPy are summarized in the general MagPy README.md on github, chapter 7.

+Before starting a new analysis you might want to clear the report box by using the **Clear Log** button.

 ### 4.6 The report panel